platern/fapi-connector/README.md

 It relies on a fork of the
 excellent [Node OpenID Client](https://github.com/panva/node-openid-client).

-Similarly, it uses the MIT licence, allowing the most open usage possible, whether for:
+Similarly, it uses the MIT licence, allowing open usage whether for:

 - making modifications
 - commercial purposes